AI-assisted reconstruction of cosmic velocity field from redshift-space spatial distribution of halos: Momentum field reconstruction from Unet

 The momentum field of galaxies and clusters of galaxies is also cosmologically very important~\citep{2014JCAP...05..003O}.
 In the following, we will use the tilde symbol to denote the momentum field and its components , i.e., $\tilde{\bm{v}}$ for the momentum field, $\tilde{\bm{\theta}}$ and $\tilde{\bm{\omega}}$ for its divergence and vorticity, respectively.
 The momentum field can be defined as $\tilde{\bm{v}}(\bm{x})=[1+\delta(\bm{x})] \bm{v}(\bm{x})$, where $\delta=n / \bar{n}-1$ is the perturbation of number density field, and $\bm{v}$ is the comoving velocity field.
 The momentum field thus is the number-weighted velocity.
 We can also decompose the momentum field into the divergence and vorticity components, with $\tilde{\theta}(\bm{k}) = i \bm{k} \cdot \tilde{\bm{v}}(\bm{k})$ and $\tilde{\bm{\omega}}(\bm{k}) = i \bm{k} \times \tilde{\bm{v}}(\bm{k})$, very similar to the velocity field.
 The corresponding momentum power spectra can be defined in the same way (as defined in Eq.~\ref{eq:v}), e.g., $P_{\tilde{\theta}}$ and $P_{\tilde{\omega}}$ for the divergence and vorticity power spectra of the momentum field, respectively.

 The reconstruction results for the momentum field are summarized as follows.
-Overall, for the reconstruction of the momentum field, UNet can achieve even better results.
-From Tab.~\ref{tab:cfm}, the resulting correlation coefficients are at the level of 0.8, about 10\% larger than the ones shown in Tab.~\ref{tab:cfv} for the velocity field.
+Overall, for the reconstruction of the momentum field, UNet can achieve similar results.
+From Tab.~\ref{tab:cfm}, the resulting correlation coefficients are at the level of 0.9, about 2\% larger than the ones shown in Tab.~\ref{tab:cfv} for the velocity field.

 Furthermore, let us first compare the joint probability distributions of density-divergence, and density-vorticity for the momentum field, which are shown in Fig.~\ref{fig:momentum_delta}.
 We do see that the reconstructed distributions are pretty consistent with the true ones morphologically.
-Additionally, the reconstructions of the momentum field and its vorticity component for two randomly selected slices are present in Figs.~\ref{fig:momentum_point}~\&~\ref{fig:momentum_curl_point}.
+Additionally, the reconstructions of the momentum field and its vorticity component for two randomly selected slices are present in Figs.~\ref{fig:momentum_point}~\&~\ref{fig:momentum_curl_point}\&~\ref{fig:momentum_div_point}.
 As seen, both of these reconstructed fields indeed correlate strongly with the true ones, providing very high reconstruction accuracy at the level of 1\%.
 Also, from the histogram distributions, the deviations on average are about $18^\circ$ for the direction of the momentum field, and about $23^\circ$ for the direction of the vorticity, respectively.

-Compared with the reconstruction in power spectrum, as observed in Fig.~\ref{fig:pk_vtheta_m}, the transfer functions demonstrate the UNet model yielding excellent reconstruction at all scales of $k\lesssim 1.1$ $h/\rm Mpc$, $|T(k)|\lesssim 0.15$ for the momentum field, and $|T(k)|\lesssim 0.2$ for both momentum divergence and vorticity components.
+Compared with the reconstruction in power spectrum, as observed in Fig.~\ref{fig:pk_vtheta_m}, the relative deviation demonstrate the UNet model yielding excellent reconstruction at all scales of $k\lesssim 1.1$ $h/\rm Mpc$, $|T(k)|\lesssim 0.15$ for the momentum field, and $|T(k)|\lesssim 0.2$ for both momentum divergence and vorticity components.
 More interestingly, we can also correct the peculiar velocity of each individual halo from the UNet-reconstructed momentum field via $\bm{v} = \tilde{\bm{v}}/(1+\delta n)$, where we assume the halo number density contrast $\delta n$ is exactly known from the simulations.
-The projected 2PCF and the associated multipoles of 2PCF are illustrated in Fig.~\ref{fig:mom_2pcf}, and the corresponding transfer function, the relative deviation between the reconstructed one and the truth are detailed in Tab.~\ref{tab:ximurp}.
+The projected 2PCF and the associated multipoles of 2PCF are illustrated in Fig.~\ref{fig:mom_2pcf}, the relative deviation between the reconstructed one and the truth are detailed in Tab.~\ref{tab:ximurp}.
 Furthermore, the comparison of the anisotropic 2PCF between the reconstruction and the true one are shown in Fig.~\ref{fig:momentum_rp}.
 All of there results obviously demonstrate a high-fidelity reconstruction of UNet.

 \bsp